 The menu offers the option of a three-course prix-fixe meal or two six-course tasting menus, or a two-course lunch menu, respectively.

 Expect market-inspired cuisine with creative use of traditional French techniques defines chef Daniel Boulud’s cuisine at DANIEL.
-The menu varies seasonally, highlighting the best ingredients available.
+The menu varies seasonally; highlighting the best ingredients available.

-The restaurant features a four-course tasting menu, featuring dishes such as Smoked Paprika Cured Hamachi and Crispy Japanese Snapper served with addicting bread and butter.
+For one thing the restaurant features a four-course tasting menu, featuring dishes such as Smoked Paprika Cured Hamachi and Crispy Japanese Snapper served with addicting bread and butter.

-Parties of 4-7 can now be accommodated at tables in their new, (slightly) larger space which is located off of 1st Street on Extra Place.
+Parties of 4-7 can now be accommodated at tables in their new; (slightly) larger space which is located off of 1st Street on Extra Place.
 Only parties of 1-4 can be seated at the counter, where you’ll have the chance to interact with the chefs and see your food being expertly prepared.